SwimRun Cape Cod

 is intended to introduce athletes to the swim-run concept and should be

-easily accomplished by those who have accomplished a sprint triathlon.
+easily accomplished by those who have accomplished a sprint triathlon in the recent past.

 Teams must remain together throughout the race.
-Tethers are allowed for the run only, but are not mandatory.
+Tethers are allowed but are not mandatory.

 Each athlete must attend the virtual Athlete's Meeting the Tuesday before the race, or watch it later on YouTube.